obonaventure/cnp3/book/transport/principles.rst

 In the figure above, when the sender receives `C(OK,0,[2])`, it knows that all segments up to and including `D(0,...)` have been correctly received.
 It also knows that segment `D(2,...)` has been received and can cancel the retransmission timer associated to this segment.
 However, this segment should not be removed from the sending buffer before the reception of a cumulative acknowledgement (`C(OK,2)` in the figure above) that covers this segment.

-.. sidebar:: Maximum window size with `go-back-n` and `selective repeat`
+.. note:: Maximum window size with `go-back-n` and `selective repeat`

  A transport protocol that uses `n` bits to encode its sequence number can send up to :math:`2^n` different segments.
 However, to ensure a reliable delivery of the segments, `go-back-n` and `selective repeat` cannot use a sending window of :math:`2^n` segments.
  Consider first `go-back-n` and assume that a sender sends :math:`2^n` segments.
 These segments are received in-sequence by the destination, but all the returned acknowledgements are lost.
 The sender will retransmit all segments and they will all be accepted by the receiver and delivered a second time to the user.
 It can be easily shown that this problem can be avoided if the maximum size of the sending window is :math:`{2^n}-1` segments.